RyZum/battle_for_eden/rules.md

 To gain time, the Production and Reinforcements phases can generally be performed by all players at the same time, except if some of them want to base their choices on the previous players'.
+In this case, the phases are performed following the turn order.

 At the end of the Reinforcements phase, the 2nd player receives the 1st player token, thus becoming the 1st player for the next round.